-What you may not know is that a stretch mark is a scar.
+What you may not know is that a is a .
 While they typically diminish over time, they never completely disappear.
-During a period of rapid growth like puberty or pregnancy, the dermis can not produce enough fibroblasts (cells that produce elastin or collagen fibers) to support the stretched skin.
+During a period of rapid growth like puberty or pregnancy, the can not produce enough fibroblasts (cells that produce or fibers) to support the stretched .
 This leads to dermal and epidermal tearing.
-When the dermis tears, it forms scars or stretch marks.
+When the tears, it forms scars or stretch marks.

 What Is Laser Stretch Mark Removal?